Skip to main content

 What Your Score Means

-0 to 7: Normal.
-Your daytime alertness is within the range most people report.
+0 to 7: Unlikely abnormal sleepiness.
+Your daytime alertness is well within the range most people report.
 Feeling sleepy in a warm room after lunch is not the same as problematic sleepiness.

-8 to 9: Average.
+8 to 10: Average sleepiness.
 This is the population average.
 Most adults fall somewhere in this range.
 It does not indicate a sleep disorder.

-10 to 15: Elevated.
-You may be experiencing more daytime sleepiness than average.
+11 to 15: Possible excessive sleepiness.
+You are at or above the canonical clinical cutoff (≥11) for EDS.
 This does not mean you have a sleep disorder, but it is worth discussing with a healthcare provider, especially if the sleepiness affects your daily life, your driving, or your work.

-16 to 24: High.
-Scores in this range suggest significant daytime sleepiness.
+16 to 24: Significant excessive sleepiness.
+Scores in this range suggest substantial daytime sleepiness.
 A conversation with a healthcare provider about your sleep quality is strongly recommended.
 They may suggest a sleep study to look for underlying causes.

 What the ESS Does Not Tell You